 The majority of people often think that we need a lot of things to live well.

 But the thing is, minimalism taught me that we don’t need as many material belongings as we think we do.
-We can live well, we can thrive, without any excess stuff cluttering up our space.
+We can live well, and we can thrive, without any excess stuff cluttering up our space.

 If you have all your basic needs met, you are already privileged.